weblocks-framework/weblocks-twitter-bootstrap-application/README.md

-# Weblocks Twitter Bootstrap Application Package
+# Weblocks Twitter Bootstrap Application

 ## About

-An attempt to use Twitter Bootstrap as html base for Weblocks applications.
+Twitter Bootstrap skin for Weblocks.
+Supports forms (most of field types), gridedit (with pagination), navigation.

 ## Usage

+Inherit your application from `'twitter-bootstrap-webapp` to make skin work.
 To use this theme load this package and use following snippet when defining application.

 ```lisp